 discomfort or pain.

-There may be other risks depending on your specific medical condition.
+There may be other risks depending on your specific health condition.
 Be sure to discuss

-discuss any concerns with your healthcare provider before the procedure.
+any concerns with your healthcare provider before the procedure.

-- You will be asked to sign a consent form that gives your permission to do the test.
+You will be asked to sign a consent form that gives your permission to do the test.